-We invite you to come and discover the remote Himalayan kingdom of Dolpo, the land the Oscar nominated film Caravan brought to fame, Due to Eric Vally’s documentation for National Geographic, the Dolpo region of Nepal has been shown for all its integrity and mystical values.
-The Tibetan culture has been preserved for centuries, and has one of the deepest lakes in the Himalayas.
-The Shey Phoksundo is a beautifully turquoise lake, with an abundance of nature surrounding it, see the yak caravans coming trough regularly.
+We invite you to come and discover the remote Himalayan kingdom of Dolpo, the land the Oscar-nominated film Caravan brought to fame, Due to Eric Valleys documentation for National Geographic, the Dolpo region of Nepal has been shown for all its integrity and mystical values.
+The Tibetan culture has been preserved for centuries and has one of the deepest lakes in the Himalayas.
+The Shey Phoksundo is a beautiful turquoise lake, with an abundance of nature surrounding it, see the yak caravans coming through regularly.

-Dolpo region is home to some of the highest villages on earth; almost 90% of the area lies above 3,500m, with a regional population less than 5,000 people, making it one of the least densely populated areas of Nepal.
+Lower Dolpo region is home to some of the highest villages on earth; almost 90 percent of the area lies above 3,500m, with a regional population less than 5,000 people, making it one of the least densely populated areas of Nepal.
 Its inhabitants cultivate their survival from this inhospitable environment by synergizing agriculture, animal husbandry and trade.
 Dolpo's agro-pastoral livelihood is characterized by migrations between permanent villages and pastures at higher altitudes.
-Over 90% of the population lives under the poverty line, literacy is low, and life expectancy is a mere fifty years.
+Over 90 percent of the population lives under the poverty line, literacy is low, and life expectancy is a mere fifty years.